d20502-d/dms1_blog/posts/eleventh-blog-post.md

 # unity practice
 ![](12/11.png)
 <br>
 It's the first time for me to use unity.
 It is very interesting to create 3D things out by myself.
+I've almost finish all of the planets although there's only one in the image i upload= = i only got that screenshot.
+My computer battery drops sooooo fast when using unity and i didn't notice until the tragedy happens as my laptop just shut down suddenly and the progress that i've done weren't save so everything was gone^^

 <br></br>